Getsocio Takes the Course on Turning into Multi-purpose E-commerce Platform

 One of the interesting tasks was transferring data from MySQL to Postgres.
 It was solved by using a data loading tool for PostgreSQL - pgloader.

 The operating system has been updated to 3 versions up at once.
 Thus, we made a transition from Ubuntu 10.10, that is no longer supported, to the new version 14.04.
 We also used Docker.
 This solution allowed us to isolate supporting programs (Postgres, Postfix) involved in the work of our applications from Ubuntu.

 Due to the transition to https for the tenant's sites, we have mastered the installation of SSL certificates without any troubles for customers.
 From now on, free SSL certificates are issued for all tenants with the help of Dokku and Let's Encrypt.

 There are lots of other updates and improvements, including a comprehensive software refactoring and cleaning of the codebase.

 The updated technology stack as of the moment of release:

 - Ruby 2.3;

 The team responsible for this release was headed by one of our leading engineers Sergey Tokarenko.
 Sergey inspired and motivated the team with his hard work, enthusiasm and full commitment to success of the project.

 The core of the development team consisted of Andrey Bulava (DevOps), Alexey Olefirenko (back end) and Andrey Bakuta (front end).
 Content migration and updating was carried out by our copywriters Elena Gamasenko and Olga Veretskaya.
-Vadim Eremichev performed QA testing.
+Vadim Eremichev performed QA and testing.
 In addition to permanent team members, Alexey Kudryashov, Stanislav Litvinov, Galyna Kustova, Tatyana Ryzhkova and some other Anadea's employees also made a valuable contribution to the release.

 All the team members were highly engaged in the project and spared neither time nor effort to make this release happen.